 History

-We have constructed a database of significant cyber attacks since 2000.
+We are constructing a database of significant cyber attacks since 2000 and this is still work in progress.
+Possible events that are candidates for inclusion in this database are listed below.
 Loss figures are taken from various sources and must be regarded with great suspicion.
+There is no consistent naming convention for cyber events - events often are given more than one name.

 Table 1 Catalogue of major cyber events from 2000 to 2013